magnASCII.io Simone Magnaschi

 How CLS optimizations increased Yahoo!
 JAPAN News's page views per session

-Optimizing CLS by 0.2 led to a 15% increase in page views per session, 13% longer session durations, and a 1.72 percentage point decrease in bounce rate.
-Yahoo!
-JAPAN is one of the largest media companies in Japan, providing over 79 billion page views per month.
+Using Search Console and Lighthouse to monitor Core Web Vitals, they discovered opportunities for optimizing CLS score by 0.2 which led to 15% increase in page views per session, 13% longer session duration, and 1.72 percentage point decrease in bounce rate.

 Saved on: 2021-03-10